aag/apple_trailer_downloader/README.md

 the script will find it and use it.
 Alternatively, you can use the `--config` option to specify a path to a config file.

+If a setting is specified in both the config file and a command-line option, the command-line setting will override the setting in the config file.

 The script stores a list of files it has already downloaded in in a text file.
 Any trailer file listed in the download list will not be re-downloaded, even if the trailer file has already been deleted.
 This allows you to delete